brianpipa/OverdriveMP3Downloader/README.md

 # UPDATE: As of February 1, 2025 (or so), this no longer works.
 Overdrive has removed the ability to download the ODM file (it returns a 404 error now).
-I'm leaviung this project online in case the code helps anyone.
+I'm leaving this project online in case the code helps anyone.

 ## OverDrive Libby MP3 Downloader